cepharum/hitchy/docs-source/api/plugins.md

 In this topic you learn how to write plugins for Hitchy.
 It is also introducing common API of either plugin as assumed by Hitchy to be integrated properly.

-## Basics

-Every plugin for Hitchy is a package or simply some local folder containing certain files to be discovered by Hitchy.

-### Naming
+## Naming

 A plugin's name is equivalent to the base name of folder containing it.
+Thus, every plugin must be available in a separate folder.

 :::tip Example
-A plugin locally available in folder **/app/node_modules/hitchy-plugin-tooling** is named **hitchy-plugin-tooling**.
+A plugin locally available in folder **/app/node_modules/hitchy-plugin-foo** is named **hitchy-plugin-foo**.
 :::

 :::warning Convention
 When publishing plugins for Hitchy as packages on npm or similar their name should start with **hitchy-plugin-** by convention.
 See the [moderated list of existing plugins](../plugins.md) for examples.
 :::

-### Roles
+## Roles

-In addition to its name every plugin is assumed to claim a role it is taking as part of an application.
+In addition to its name every plugin is assumed _to claim a role_ it is taking as part of an application.
 This role's name is identical to the plugin's name by default.
 But every plugin is able to choose a different role explicitly.

-#### Why Using Roles?
+### Why Using Roles?

 Roles are beneficial for creating complex applications.
-By supporting plugin roles it is possible to have different implementations for the same purpose resulting in same API available under same name at runtime.
+By supporting plugin roles it is possible to have different implementations for the same purpose resulting in same API available under same name - the role's name - at runtime.

 :::tip Example
 The plugin hitchy-plugin-odem is claiming role **odm**.
 Its API is exposed at runtime as `api.plugins.odm`.